 - 1-2 tablespoons lemon pepper infused coconut oil (see notes)

 - Water, as needed

 - Wash, scrub and dry the sweet potato, then poke holes in it with a fork.
 Set it on a baking sheet lined with tin foil and bake for 30 minutes, flip it over and bake for another 30 or so (although if your sweet potato is smaller you might just need the first 30 minutes).
-UPDATE: this actually works just fine if you have the oven at 350, and you don’t HAVE to poke holes in the sweet potato or have it on tinfoil.
+This actually works just fine if you have the oven at 350°F, and you don’t have to poke holes in the sweet potato or have it on tinfoil.
 Press it with a fork and make sure it’s soft all the way through.